14. Interfacing compiled code (**)

 Important

 With raw, logical, integer, floating-point, and complex vectors, we get direct access to data that might be shared amongst many objects (compare Section 16.1.4).
 SEXPRECs are simply passed by pointers (since SEXPs are exactly them).
-We must thus refrain[6] from modifying the objects passed as function arguments.
-Ways to create new vectors, e.g., for storing auxiliary or return values are discussed below.
+We must thus refrain[6] from modifying objects passed as function arguments.
+Ways to create new vectors, e.g., for storing auxiliary or return values, are discussed below.

 Example 14.8